Docs/Guides/Survival Analysis

 2.2 Freedman Formula (Alternative)

-The Freedman (1982) formula uses a slightly different parameterization:
+The Freedman (1982) formula uses a slightly different parameterization, giving slightly more conservative (larger) event estimates:

 d=(z1α/2+z1β)2(1+HR)2(HR1)2d = \frac{(z_{1-\alpha/2} + z_{1-\beta})^2 \cdot (1 + \text{HR})^2}{(\text{HR} - 1)^2}